-Although playing a major military role in its own right, the ‘Smolensk Strategic Offensive Operation’ was also important for its beneficial effect on the ‘Donbass Strategic Offensive Operation’, for it has been estimated that as many as 55 German divisions were committed against the ‘Smolensk Strategic Offensive Operation’, significant numbers of which could otherwise have been redeployed to play a critical role in preventing the Soviet advance across the Dniepr river farther to the south.
+Although playing a major military role in its own right, the 'Smolensk Strategic Offensive Operation' was also important for its beneficial effect on the 'Donbass Strategic Offensive Operation' for the fact that as many as an estimated 55 German divisions were committed against the 'Smolensk Strategic Offensive Operation', significant numbers of which could otherwise have been redeployed to play a critical role in preventing the Soviet advance across the Dniepr river farther to the south.

-In the course of the ‘Smolensk Strategic Offensive Operation’, the Soviet forces also decisively drove the German forces back from the ‘Smolensk land bridge’, historically the most important approach for an attack from the west on Moscow.
+In the course of the 'Smolensk Strategic Offensive Operation', the Soviet forces also decisively drove the German forces back from the 'Smolensk land bridge', the area that was historically the most important approach for an attack on Moscow from the west.

 By the end of its unsuccessful or even disastrous 'Zitadelle' operation, otherwise the Battle of Kursk, in July 1943, Germany had lost all hope of regaining the strategic initiative on the Eastern Front.
 The German losses had been considerable, and as a whole the German army was less effective than before as many of its experienced soldiers had fallen during the previous two years of fighting.
 This left the German army capable only of reacting to Soviet operations rather than actively planning and implementing its own offensives.